Microsoft: Controversies

 "Embrace, extend, and extinguish" (EEE), also known as "embrace, extend, and exterminate," is a phrase that the U.S. Department of Justice found that was used internally by Microsoft to describe its strategy for entering product categories involving widely used standards, extending those standards with proprietary capabilities, and then using those differences to strongly disadvantage competitors.
-Microsoft is frequently accused of using anticompetitive tactics and abusing its monopolistic power.
-People who use its products and services often end up becoming dependent on them, a process known as vendor lock-in.

 Microsoft was the first company to participate in the PRISM surveillance program, according to leaked NSA documents obtained by The Guardian and The Washington Post in June 2013, and acknowledged by government officials following the leak.
 The program authorizes the government to secretly access data of non-US citizens hosted by American companies without a warrant.
 Microsoft has denied participation in such a program.

-Jesse Jackson believes Microsoft should hire more minorities and women.
-In 2015, he praised Microsoft for appointing two women to its board of directors.

 In 2020, Salesforce, the manufacturer of the Slack platform, complained to European regulators about Microsoft due to the integration of the Teams service into Office 365.
 Negotiations with the European Commission continued until the summer of 2023, but reached an impasse that led to Microsoft facing an antitrust investigation from the European Union.

 In June 2024, Microsoft faced a potential EU fine after regulators accused it of abusing market power by bundling its Teams video-conferencing app with its Office 365 and Microsoft 365 software.
 The European Commission issued a statement of objections, alleging Microsoft's practice since 2019 gave Teams an unfair market advantage and limited interoperability with competing software.
-Despite Microsoft's efforts to avoid deeper scrutiny, including unbundling Teams, regulators remained unconvinced.
 This action followed a 2019 complaint from Slack, which was later acquired by Salesforce.
 Microsoft's Teams usage soared during the pandemic, growing from 2 million daily users in 2017 to 300 million in 2023.
 The company has a history of antitrust battles in the U.S. and Europe, with over €2 billion in EU fines previously imposed for similar abuses.